 If you already know about I Sodi, it’s probably not because of us.
-When we first reviewed this restaurant, we were riding high on L’Artusi, our favorite West Village Italian place that also happens to be around the corner.
-Our feeling on I Sodi was that it could never compete.
-A few years later, L’Artusi is still our favorite legal drug.
-But I Sodi no longer needs to compete - it’s something different entirely.
+When we first reviewed this restaurant, we were riding high on L’Artusi, another West Village Italian place that also happens to be around the corner.
+But several years later, I Sodi no longer needs to compete.
+This restaurant simply serves the best Italian food in the neighborhood - and therefore, some of the very best Italian food in New York City.

 I Sodi is a single, narrow room with white tablecloths, servers wearing ties, maybe eight tables, and a bar that takes up half of the space.
 It feels upscale, but it’s not trying too hard.
 The good energy in the room comes from people who are enjoying their dinner - not from hip lighting fixtures or hanging plants or dusty shades of pink.
 Everyone is here for the food.